-Professional services revenue for the three months ended March 31, 2021 was \$1.8 million, a slight decrease of \$0.1 million compared to the same period of the previous fiscal year.
-Professional services revenue for the year ended March 31, 2021 was \$7.8 million, an increase of \$0.7 million, when compared to the previous fiscal year.
-The increase was primarily due to additional development funding from Shell Global Solutions International B.V. ("Shell") for CoFlow development and support (see "Commitments, Off Balance Sheet Items and Transactions with Related Parties").
+Professional services revenue for the three months and year ended March 31, 2022 increased by 17% and 2%, respectively, compared to the same periods of the previous fiscal year.
+This was due to increased development funding from Shell Global Solutions International B.V. ("Shell") for CoFlow development and support (see "Commitments, Off Balance Sheet Items and Transactions with Related Parties").

 Professional services revenue consists of specialized consulting, training, and contract research activities.
-CMG performs consulting and contract research activities on an ongoing basis, but such activities are not considered a core part of our business and are primarily undertaken to increase our knowledge base and hence expand the technological abilities of our simulators in a funded manner, combined with servicing our customers' needs.
-In addition, these activities are undertaken to market the capabilities of our suite of software products with the ultimate objective to increase software license sales.
+CMG performs consulting and contract research activities on an ongoing basis.
 Our experience is that consulting activities are variable in nature as both the timing and dollar magnitude of work are dependent on activities and budgets within customer companies.